0x1eef/nanoc-webpack.rb/README.md

 the webpack ecosystem to nanoc-powered websites.
 The filter expects to take an entry point as its input, and produce a webpack bundle as its output.

-## Requirements

-nanoc-webpack.rb assumes that:

-* A "node" executable is available in $PATH.
-* [npm](https://www.npmjs.com) or [yarn](https://yarnpkg.com/) are used for
-  package management.
-* Both "webpack" and "webpack-cli" exist as dependencies in package.json.

 ## Examples

 ### TypeScript